 Spain plays a significant role in the Marine Biotechnology sector in Europe, with many relevant companies and R & D projects (public and private) in this field.
-Some significant public bodies responsible for the development of this science are the Center of Marine Biotechnology of the University of Las Palmas de Gran Canaria, located in Telde (which also hosts the National Bank of Algae), the University of Huelva, the Institute of Marine Research, the Spanish Institute of Oceanography and the Marine Science Institute of Andalusia.
+Some significant public bodies responsible for the development of this science are the Center of Marine Biotechnology of the University of Las Palmas de Gran Canaria, located in Telde (which also hosts the National Bank of Algae), the University of Huelva, the Institute of Marine Research, the Instituto Español de Oceanografía (IEO), the Marine Science Institute of Andalusia, the Mediterranean Institute for Advanced Studies (IMEDEA) and the Coastal Osbservation and Prediction System of the Balearic Islands (SOCIB).